elizabethcook21/Teiko/README.md

 This repository contains a Python-based pipeline and interactive dashboard built with Streamlit to analyze cell population frequencies in patients treated with miraclib.

 ## How to Run
-You can run the code and reproduce the dashboard outputs easily using GitHub Codespaces or locally with the following steps:
+You can run the code and reproduce the dashboard outputs using GitHub Codespaces with the following steps:

 1. Open this repository in GitHub Codespaces
 2. Click the green Code button on GitHub, then select Open with Codespaces > New codespace.